codingkatty/pirate-ai/README.md

 ### Update 1 (2/12/2024)

 Not a reaalllly big update, but used UptimeRobot to keep Render onilne, so the 'wait' is removed and the AI will reply fast and almost instantly.
 Also, I changed the README images to host on Imgur, so it is readable in the High Seas README page.

+Small edit: Used cron-job instead.
+Its more flexible and it works, too!
+ - Update shipped at 5/12/2024

 ---